BDS in India: Admission Process, Fees, Best Colleges, and Career Scope Explained

 Can BDS graduates work abroad?

 Yes, it can be worth it if the college offers good clinical exposure and infrastructure.
-However, ROI depends on fees and career planning.
+ROI depends on fees (which vary; verify directly with the institution) and career planning.

 BDS in India or MBBS abroad: which is better?